KonradHoeffner/hdt/paper.md

 SPARQL endpoints provide a standard publication channel and API to any RDF graph but they are not suitable for all use cases.
 On small graphs, there is a large relative overhead in both memory and CPU resources.
 On large graphs on the other hand, query complexity and shared access may cause an overload of the server, causing delayed or missed responses.
-Longterm availability of SPARQL endpoints is often compromised [@readyforaction], which impacts all applications depending on them.
+Long-term availability of SPARQL endpoints is often compromised [@readyforaction], which impacts all applications depending on them.

 To insulate against such problems, Semantic Web applications may integrate and query an RDF graph using libraries such as Apache Jena [@jena] for Java, RDFlib [@rdflib] for Python, librdf [@librdf] for C, or Sophia [@sophia] for Rust.